Exact entanglement cost of quantum states and channels under PPT-preserving operations: -entanglement measure and exact entanglement cost of quantum states

 where $R_{\max}(\rho_v)$ denotes the max-Rains relative entropy \cite{WD16pra}.
 The strict inequalities in \eqref{eq:strict-APE} also imply that both the lower and upper bounds from \eqref{eq:ape-bnds}, i.e., from \cite{Audenaert2003}, are generally not tight.

 The last examples that we consider are bosonic Gaussian states \cite{S17}.
 As shown in \cite{Audenaert2003}, all bosonic Gaussian states $\rho^G_{AB}$ satisfy the binegativity condition $|(\rho^G_{AB})^{T_B}|^{T_B}\geq 0$.
-Thus, as a consequence of Theorem~\ref{th:exact cost} and Proposition~\ref{prop:connect-to-log-neg}, we conclude that
+Thus, as a consequence of Theorem~\ref{th:exact cost} and Eq.~\eqref{eq:kappa-equal-log-neg}, we conclude that

-for all bosonic Gaussian states $\rho^G_{AB}$.
+for every bosonic Gaussian state $\rho^G_{AB}$.
 Note that an explicit expression for the logarithmic negativity of a bosonic Gaussian state is available in \cite[Eq.~(15)]{WEP03}.
 We stress again that it is not clear whether the equality in \eqref{eq:EPPT-Gaussian} follows from the upper bound in \eqref{eq:ape-bnds}, given that the dimension of a bosonic Gaussian state is generally equal to infinity.